SAP-samples/teched2023-AD162/exercises/ex3/README.md

     >System Items are predefined system-supplied icons.

 3. Navigate to the **Events** tab.
 Click the three-dot icon, then click the **Object Browser** and bind it to `CloseModalPage_Cancel.action`.
-This enables you to close pages with the option to either terminate ongoing events or wait until they are complete.
+This action will close the current page and terminate any ongoing events.

     ![MDK](images/3.2.3.png)